TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 General strategy
 ================

-Third party extensions often rely on TYPO3 Core extensions to add key functionality.
+Third party extensions often rely on `TYPO3 Core`:pn: extensions to add key functionality.

-If a project needs a TYPO3 extension, it will add the required extension using `composer require` to its own root composer.json file.
+If a project needs a `TYPO3`:pn: extension, it will add the required extension using `composer require` to its own root composer.json file.
 The extensions composer.json then specifies additional detail, for instance which PHP class namespaces it provides and where they can be found.
 This properly integrates the extension into the project and the project then "knows" the location of extension